algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `A1`, `A2`, `A3`, `A4`

 ### 2. Operands

+For all immediate values, we add a `#` in front of the value so that it is stored directly without passing through an address or anything else.
 #### 2.1 <u>Addition - ADD</u>
 The "ADD" (Addition) instruction is used in programming languages to add two values, or to add a value to a specified destination.
 In our assembly code, the "ADD" operation instruction uses the syntax :<br>
 > `ADD DESTINATION, SOURCE`<br>